 Existing Hemiplegic migraines are distinguished into two types:

-This rare type of migraine is also referred to as a retinal migraine.
+An ocular Migraine is another rare type of migraines.
+It is also known as a retinal migraine.
 It affects only about 1 in 200 migraine sufferers.
-This type of migraine is noted for repeated vision disturbances which are similar to an aura including vision loss in just one eye.
+This type of a migraine is noted for repeated vision disturbances which are similar to an aura including vision loss in just one eye.
 This vision loss may be partial or complete which lasts for less than an hour.
 After these visual disturbances vanish, you are left with a dull ache behind the eye that lost vision.
 In some cases, the pain may be felt by the entire head.

 This is a rear variant of a migraine which is common in children and young adults.
 The initial symptoms of this variant are intense pain behind the eye, double vision or paralysis of the eye muscles leading to the droopy eyelid.
-Vomiting and seizures may also be experienced by the Patients during this type of a migraine.
+The suffering patient may experience vomiting and seizures.

 Your doctor might check for an aneurysm which is a localized bulge in the blood vessel wall in the brain, to check if it may contribute to the symptoms.